Fantasy Football Week 2 Rankings: Projections for Players with Matchups We Love

 This does not apply to those who drafted Le'Veon Bell with the first, second or third pick in the draft.
 Bell continues his holdout from the Pittsburgh Steelers with the hope of getting a new contract, and while it could end at any time, there are no indications that either side is willing to compromise any time soon.

 But while there may not be any reason to panic, it may be worth fine-tuning your roster and grabbing an upgrade.
-With that in mind we look at the players who have matchups we love in Week 2.
+With that in mind, we look at the players who have matchups we love in Week 2.

 Here's a look at the schedule, followed by the top 10 at each fantasy position.
 The rankings guide is based on scoring in Yahoo standard leagues.